nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: May the God of hope fill you with all joy and peace as you trust in Him,
+  text: Now may the God of peace, who through the blood of the eternal covenant
-    so that you may overflow with hope by the power of the Holy Spirit.
+    brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing His will, and may He work in us what is pleasing to Him, through Jesus Christ, to whom be glory for ever and ever.
+Amen.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: " Sunday worship - 28th March 2021"
+subtitle: Easter Sunday worship - 4th April 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!